Linear Maximum Margin Classifier for Learning from Uncertain Data: Related Work

-In \cite{qi2013robust}, motivated by GEPSVM \cite{mangasarian2006multisurface}, Qi et al. robustified a twin support vector machine (TWSVM) \cite{khemchandani2007twin}.
-Robust TWSVM deals with data affected by measurement noise using a second order cone programming formulation.
-In their work, input data is contaminated with isotropic noise (i.e., spherical disturbances centred at the training samples), and thus cannot model real-world uncertainty, which is typically described by more complex noise patterns.
-Our proposed classifier, which is presented below, does not violate the ``iid'' assumption for the training input data, while it can model the uncertainty of each input training example using an arbitrary covariance matrix, consequently permitting the uncertainty to be anisotropic.
-Moreover, the expected error is computed analytically and is minimized by an iterative gradient descent algorithm whose complexity is linear with respect to the number of training data.
-Finally, we apply a linear subspace learning approach in order to solve the problem in lower-dimensional spaces, and thus accelerate the training stage.
-Learning in subspaces is widely used in various statistical learning problems \cite{de2003framework, liwicki2012efficient, lu2009uncorrelated, jankovic2006modulated}.
+In~\cite{qi2013robust}, motivated by GEPSVM~\cite{mangasarian2006multisurface}, Qi et al. robustified a twin support vector machine (TWSVM)~\cite{khemchandani2007twin}.
+Robust TWSVM~\cite{qi2013robust} deals with data affected by measurement noise using a SOCP formulation.
+In their work, the input data is contaminated with isotropic noise (i.e., spherical disturbances centred at the training examples), and thus cannot model real-world uncertainty, which is typically described by more complex noise patterns.
+Power SVM~\cite{zhang2012power} uses a spherical uncertainty measure for each training example.
+In this formulation, each example is represented by a spherical region in the feature space, rather than a point.
+If any point of this region is classified correctly, then the corresponding loss introduced is zero.